zship/teleport-challenge/design-doc/README.md

 <img src="./assets/DataGrid.png" />

 ## Security Considerations

 ### Auth

-Authentication and authorization will be handled using a bearer access token gotten from the server's `/login` endpoint.
-The access token will be stored in the browser's `localStorage` and passed in authenticated requests using the `Authorization` HTTP header.
+Authentication and authorization will be handled using a session ID gotten from the server's `/login` endpoint.
+The session ID will be stored in the browser's `localStorage` and passed in authenticated requests using a `Session-Id` HTTP header.

 ### CSRF (Cross-site request forgery)

 CSRF attacks are not a concern for two reasons:

 - There are no HTTP requests with side-effects, i.e. the server is stateless.
-- Auth is handled manually with the `Authorization` header, rather than automatically with a cookie.
+- Auth is handled manually with the `Session-Id` header, rather than automatically with a cookie.

 ### XSS (Cross-site scripting)